Debt Relief could lower your monthly payments by up to 50% or more!

-Today ‘debt relief’ encompasses so much more and has become personalized to individual needs rather than governmental.
+Today’s ‘debt relief’ encompasses so much more and has become personalized to individual needs rather than governmental.
 While it still connotes the reorganization or forgiveness of debt, it signifies the weight being lifted from an individual as they dig their way out of oppressive debt.

-Over the last several decades, the damage of debt upon an individual has been explored by many organizations, doctors, nonprofits, authors and more.
-The common thread uncovered relates to how unhealthy owing great sums of money can be and the stress related issues that can arise from it.
+Over the last several decades, the damage of debt upon an individual has been explored by many organizations, doctors, nonprofits, authors, and more.
+The common thread uncovered relates to how unhealthy owing great sums of money can be and the stress-related issues that can arise from it.
 Couple that with a severe lack of available financial education in schools across America and other countries and you have a recipe for disaster.

-In America, where the culture is to earn, spend, consume, rinse and repeat, without prominent financial education, we are sending our youth into adulthood without the tools, knowledge and resources needed to control their finances and grow them into lasting wealth.
+In America, where the culture is to earn, spend, consume, rinse and repeat, without prominent financial education, we are sending our youth into adulthood without the tools, knowledge, and resources needed to control their finances and grow them into lasting wealth.

 This remedial or holistic approach has been well received and studies show that it works, but typically it works best when there is continued follow-up or access to resources aimed at taking future preventative measures.

-How Money Fit Provides Debt Relief
+How Money Fit provides Debt Relief

-We’ve helped thousands upon thousands of consumers, perhaps like yourself, not only overcome their current debt related issues, but to equip them with the skill set and knowledge to prevent the event from happening again.
-While this may sound harsh, the reality is that once we’ve counseled an individual and aided them in fulfilling their debt obligations, we never want to see them again unless it’s to provide additional education materials.
-It’s our charter, our vision and what we stand for.
+We’ve helped thousands upon thousands of consumers, perhaps like yourself, not only overcome their current debt-related issues but to equip them with the skillset and knowledge to prevent the event from happening again.
+While this may sound harsh, the reality is that once we’ve counseled an individual and aided them in fulfilling their debt obligations, we never want to see them again unless it’s to provide additional educational materials.
+It’s our charter, our vision, and what we stand for.

 Self Debt Relief

-Debt relief services whether received through a nonprofit organization such as Money Fit by DRS Inc., or even through the act of filing bankruptcy (which should be avoided at all costs to maintain credit standing) should be used as a last resort.
+These services, whether received through a nonprofit organization such as Money Fit by DRS Inc., or even through the act of filing bankruptcy (which should be avoided at all costs to maintain credit standing) should be used as a last resort.

 If an individual recognizes there are growing financial concerns, or sees no path to getting ahead without help, they should seek help.
-However, ideally, people that self-identify the potential issue before it becomes a full-blown problem should consider providing their own debt relief of sorts.
+However, people that self-identify the potential issue before it becomes a full-blown problem should consider providing their own relief of sorts.

 This typically starts by controlling spending habits and developing attainable goals.
 Money Fit, through the Money Fit Academy, provides a trove of free financial education resources for everyone to use.